citation-file-format/citation-file-format/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at *cff-coc /at\ sdruskat \dot/ net*.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the [Code of Conduct Committee](#code-of-conduct-committee).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.